NICHD-BSPC/chrom-name-mappings/README.md

 mamba env create -p env --file requirements.yaml
 ```

-Then navigate to your prokect directory and activate the environment:
+Then navigate to your project directory and activate the environment:
 ```
 source activate env/
 ```